mikeckennedy/python_bytes_show_notes/transcripts/233-raas-readme-as-a-service.txt

 00:18:01 And I really appreciate that.

-00:18:03 It actually, the demo here is better than the, the read me in the, date finder, read me.
+00:18:03 It actually, the demo here is better than the read me in the, date finder, read me.

 00:18:08 So, so maybe I guess a pull request is necessary, but anyway.